JoshRickers/PS3IS/README.md

 the games console, adding further hiding places for illegal files.
 This report describes different consoles and their method of modification and the implementation of an image carver for two games consoles.

+The PS3 Image Search program will search a specific folder on the internal HDD for .jpg image files.
+The user can then copy these images files to a external USB device.